t510599/earbuds-slides-control/README.md

 ## Known Issues
 - [ ] Currently only Windows support, since I am lazy to find scan codes on other platform.
-- [ ] KeyboardEvent for media controls never fires if you are currently playing media.
+- [x] KeyboardEvent for media controls never fires if you are currently playing media.
+    - Supported by SystemMediaTransportControls on Windows with `windows-smtc.py`

 **PR Welcome!**